 - IF you can trade-in your vehicle

 - WHAT you are able to trade into

 How You Accrue Negative Equity

 Interest Rate: High interest rates will cause negative equity early into a vehicle loan.
 This is because you’re paying off a significant amount of interest early on.
-You are paying much more of the principle later into your loan.
+You are paying much more of the principle (the cost of the vehicle, not including interest costs) later into your loan.

 - Solution: Take the time to pay down the vehicle loan.
 Avoid trading in too early.

 Type of Vehicle: Some vehicles depreciate faster than others.
 As an example, the fourth or fifth year of a specific model that’s not selling well.
 It would not hold its value as much as its competitors.
 Also, more reliable brands (Volkswagen, Honda, Toyota, etc.) hold their value longer.

 - Solution: Properly research your vehicle purchase and take into consideration its future value.

 Length of Ownership: Negative equity will most likely exist until the interest portion of the loan is paid off.